-Join experts from around the world for an informative and interactive day of conversations about Water: Safety, Efficiency, and Conservation.
-Learn about novel approaches and new technologies that are being employed in the U.S. and internationally to address the water challenges that we all face as a global community.
+Join us for Global Connections Day — Water: Safety, Efficiency, and Conservation as experts from around the world convene for an interactive day dedicated to our most precious natural resource.
+Learn about novel approaches and new technologies that are being employed in the U.S. and internationally to address the water challenges of the global community.

 The Code Council is committed to protecting and ensuring the safety of water supplies and sources throughout the United States and the world.
 This year, we share this commitment through our water-focused Global Connections Day in conjunction with the US Water Alliance’s “Imagine a Day Without Water” campaign.
 For more information about the campaign, please visit www.imagineadaywithoutwater.org.